angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 | TMA2_FOV4 | MacImmunerophage |   Macrophage    |  20   | cluster_broad_freq | on_treatement  |

-5. *diversity_df*: This data structure summarizes information about the diversity of cell types on a per-image basis.
+5. *cell_diversity_stats*: This data structure summarizes information about the diversity of cell types on a per-image basis.

 |   fov     |    cell_type     |      diversity_feature       | value |      metric        |     Timepoint      |
 |:---------:|:----------------:|:----------------------------:|:-----:|:------------------:|:------------------:|